 Confrontation with Pharaoh and the Ten Plagues

 When Moses and Aaron told Pharaoh to let the Israelites go, he refused.
 Instead, he made the Israelites work harder so they would have no time to plan their exit from Egypt.
 However, God knew that Pharaoh would not let the Israelites go easily, so He had a plan to teach him a hard lesson.
-God called Israel His first-born son, so He chose to kill the first sons of Egypt slowly.
+God called Israel His first-born son, so He chose to kill the first-born sons of Egypt.
 To do this, God sent ten plagues while forcing Pharaoh to release the Israelites.

-The ten plagues include water in the Nile River turning to blood, infestation of frogs, lice, flies and locusts, a deadly disease killing the livestock, boils being found on the bodies of Egyptians, a hailstorm destroying crops and vegetations, severe darkness in the land, and lastly, the death of all first-borns of the Egyptians.
+The ten plagues include water in the Nile River turning to blood, swarms of frogs, lice, flies and locusts, a deadly disease killing the livestock, boils being found on the bodies of Egyptians, a hailstorm destroying crops and vegetations, severe darkness in the land, and lastly, the death of all first-borns of the Egyptians.
 This was when Pharaoh finally let the Israelites go.

 Exodus 7-12